-TV producer and presenter on both sides of the Atlantic, born at Tenterden on 7 April 1939, the son of W.J.
+TV producer and presenter on both sides of the Atlantic, born at Tenterden on 7 April 1939, the son of the Rev, W.J.
 Paradine Frost (1900-1967; e.m.
 1928).
 Sunday newspapers and television were banned from the family home, and he was active in the youth club and drama group in his formative years.
 Billy Graham remained a significant influence since the 1954 Harringay campaign.
 He began training as a local preacher in 1958, the year he went to Caius College, Cambridge, though he did not complete the training.
 Instead he joined the Footlights and got to know Peter Cook, Jonathan Miller and others who made their names in the satire boom.
 He became a household name in the satirical 'TW3' programme of the 1960s and subsequently as a highly successful interviewer on both sides of the Atlantic of such celebrities as ex-President Richard Nixon.

 His second marriage, in 1983, was to Lady Carina Howard, daughter of the Duke of Norfolk and they had three sons.

 In his Autobiography (1993) he paid a warm tribute to his father and acknowledged the influence of Methodism, especially on his work ethic.
 Religion continued to play a part in his life.
 He took part in several MAYC London Weekends and was interviewed by Sally Magnusson for a 'Songs of Praise' programme from Hinde Street church.
 He was knighted in 1993 and died from a heart attack on 31 August 2013 at the beginning of a Mediterranean cruise on the Queen Elizabeth.